samuel-ogbonnaya/DJITello_Object_Detection_Tracking/README.md

 The intial software has been developed using a generic YOLOv3 object detection algorithm and this has been integrated with multiple object tracking algorithms such as GOTURN, CRST, MOSSE etc.

-A custom Tensorflow Object detector has been trained using hundreds of images
+A custom faster R-CNN model has been trained using Tensorflow and a custome dataset to detect footballs for the initlal application